 Body Copy:

 It’s never too early to provide students and staff with tools to prevent bullying, both in your school and the community.
-Based on the latest field research, the Second Step Bullying Prevention Unit teaches kindergarten–Grade 5 students how to recognize, report, and refuse bullying.
+Based on the latest field research, the Second Step Bullying Prevention Unit teaches kindergarten–grade 5 students how to recognize, report, and refuse bullying.

-As students master these crucial skills, educators and school staff learn to recognize and respond appropriately when they observe bullying or receive a bullying report, all while gaining insight into teaching the program to children.
+As students master these crucial skills, educators and school staff learn to recognize and respond appropriately when they observe bullying or receive a bullying report, all while gaining insight into teaching the Unit to children.

-[Shop All Bullying Prevention Unit Products] [LINK NEEDED]
+[Shop all Bullying Prevention Unit products.]
+[LINK NEEDED]

-Who is this for?
+Who is the Bullying Prevention Unit for?

-Building on the fundamentals of the Second Step SEL program, we developed the Bullying Prevention Unit with age-appropriate lessons for elementary classrooms (Kindergarten through Grade 5.)
+Building on the fundamentals of the Second Step social-emotional learning program, we developed the Bullying Prevention Unit with age-appropriate lessons for elementary classrooms (Kindergarten–Grade 5.)

 Why choose the Second Step Bullying Prevention Unit?

+The Bullying Prevention Unit:

-Research-Based
+Provides a Research-Based Curriculum

 Based in research and backed by evidence, the Bullying Prevention Unit allows teachers to make the best use of class time.

-An Integrated Approach
+Offers an Integrated Approach

 Via online training, school staff learn to work with all students involved in bullying, including bystanders, for an improved school climate.

-[Jump To Staff Training Demo] [LINK NEEDED]
+[Jump to staff training demo.]
+[LINK NEEDED]

-Building Trust
+Helps Build Trust

-When all staff learn how to effectively recognize and respond to bullying students understand they can trust staff to deal with bullying in an appropriate manner.
+When all staff learn how to effectively recognize and respond to bullying, students understand they can trust staff to deal with bullying in an appropriate manner.

-Engaging Video Lessons
+Provides Engaging Video Lessons

-With the help of acclaimed author Trudy Ludwig, we’ve turned lessons into engaging videos using Claymation, animation, and live-action.
+With the help of acclaimed author Trudy Ludwig, we’ve turned lessons into engaging videos using Claymation, animation, and live action.

-[Jump To Sample Lesson Video] [LINK NEEDED]
+[Jump to sample lesson video] [LINK NEEDED]

-Reaching Families
+Reaches Families

 Family materials extend lessons beyond the classroom and help families distinguish between peer conflict and bullying.

-[Jump To Resources For Families] [LINK NEEDED]
+[Jump to Resources for Families] [LINK NEEDED]

-Easy to Implement
+Is Easy to Implement

-The Bullying Prevention Unit includes principal resources, staff training, and student lessons so everyone learns bullying prevention techniques.
+The Bullying Prevention Unit includes principal resources, staff training, and student lessons to help everyone learn bullying prevention techniques.

-[Jump To Lesson Samples] [LINK NEEDED]
+[Jump to Lesson Samples] [LINK NEEDED]

 TESTIMONIAL [INSERT WHERE APPROPRIATE]